 Flex boards are generally made of polyimide substrates.
 These substrates offer a lower Dk value (3 to 3.5) when compared to rigid materials.
 The thickness of the flex materials remains uniform throughout.
 This makes them ideal for flex-controlled impedance designs.

 There are two types of polyimide materials: adhesive-based and adhesive-less materials.
 Both adhesive-less and adhesive-based materials can be used for the flex CI designs.
-However, adhesive-less materials are preferred for high-speed applications due to their consistent results.
+However, due to their consistent results, adhesive-less materials are preferred for high-speed applications.

 Advanced materials like Teflon and Teflon/Polyimide hybrids are suitable for high-speed applications.
-These materials are more expensive than polyimide materials.
-Standard adhesive-less polyimide materials fulfill the controlled impedance design requirements while reducing costs at the same time.
+However, these materials are more expensive than polyimide materials.
+Standard adhesive-less polyimide materials fulfill the controlled impedance design requirements while reducing costs.
 Sierra Circuits uses Dupont materials for flex PCBs.

-Controlled impedance is one of the critical factors in order to minimize the signal reflections in a PCB.
+Controlled impedance is critical in minimizing signal reflections in a PCB.
 If you want to know more about controlled impedance for flex PCBs, let us know in the comments section.
 We will be happy to address your concerns.
-To learn more about designing flex boards, download the design guide mentioned below.

 Flex PCB Design Guide